itu-devops/itu-minitwit-ci/README.md

 export DIGITAL_OCEAN_TOKEN=<your-token>
 ```

-After adding the token you must reload your shell.
+After adding the token, you must reload your shell.
 Either close your current terminal and open a new one or use the `source` command on the shell config file you changed, e.g., `source ~/.bashrc`.

 #### Starting the Remote Server

 Now, you should be able to create the remote VM via `vagrant up`.
 You can use the below command to ensure that vagrant will use the DigitalOcean provider:

 ```bash
 export DOCKER_USERNAME=<your_docker_hub_username>